Chinese cruiser Jingyuan (1886): Design and description

 At the time that Jingyuan was ordered in October 1885, there was a debate in naval circles over the differences between armored cruisers and protected cruisers.
 Viceroy of Zhili province, Li Hongzhang, was in Europe to order ships from builders in Western nations.
 He was unable to decide between the two types, so in an experiment, he placed orders for two vessels of each type.
-The order for the two Zhiyuen-class cruiser protected cruisers was given to Armstrong Whitworth in Elswick, England, known as the leading builder of these type of vessels during this period.
+The order for the two Zhiyuen-class cruiser protected cruisers was given to Armstrong Whitworth in Elswick, England, known as the leading builder of these types of vessels during this period.

 Jingyuan was 268 ft long overall.
 She had a beam of 38 ft and a draught of 15 ft.
 Jingyuan displaced 2300 LT, and carried a crew of 204–260 officers and enlisted men.
 She was equipped with an internal protective armoured deck, which was 4 in thick on the slopes and 3 in on the flat.
 The superstructure was divided into watertight compartments and had a raised forecastle and poop, a single funnel, and two masts.
 She was powered by a Compound-expansion steam engine with four boilers, driving two screws.
 This provided 6850 ihp for a top speed of 18.5 kn.
 The ship was equipped with electrics and hydraulics throughout, which included the movement of the shot from the ammunition lockers to the guns.

 Earlier protected cruisers, such as the Chinese cruiser Chaoyong had been equipped with a small number of 10 in main guns but, although larger than this ship, Jingyuan was built with a higher freeboard to improve her seaworthiness over the smaller vessel.
 The resultant topweight considerations resulting from the desire to mount the main armament atop the forecastle and poop necessitated that she be armed with slightly smaller (and thus lighter) main guns than the Chaoyong.
 The main armament consisting of three breech-loading 8 in Krupp guns, two paired on a hydraulic powered rotating platform in front of the ship and a single gun mounted on a manual rotating platform in the stern, was still a powerful armament for a cruiser of her size.
 Both mounts were protected by 2 in thick gun shields.
 The secondary armament consisted of two 6 in Armstrong guns mounted on sponsons on either side of the deck, compared to the four limited-traverse 4.7-inch breech-loading guns carried by the Chaoyong.
 The ship also had eight QF 6-pounder Hotchkiss guns on Vavasseur mountings, two QF 3-pounder Hotchkiss guns, and eight 1-pounder guns to supplement her main guns in attack or for close-range torpedo defence.
 Jingyuan was also equipped with weapons other than naval artillery, which included six gatling guns as well as four above water mounted torpedo tubes.
 One pair of the torpedo tubes was mounted forward, and another pair mounted aft where they were activated using electricity from the captain's cabin.